This post may include affiliate links; see our disclosure policy.

 - What is the texture of King oyster mushrooms?
 King oyster mushrooms are very meaty and almost tough.
 Expect a tougher texture than most mushrooms.
 This also makes this variety a great choice for a meat substitute.
 You can shred it up and coat in barbecue sauce for a tasty vegan sandwich.

-Here’s a basic recipe for how to cook King oyster mushrooms!
+Here’s my basic recipe for how to cook King oyster mushrooms!
 There are also a few additional ideas below.
 If you want them savory, meaty and sautéed to perfection, here’s what to do:

 - Slice the mushrooms.
 If they’re not already, slice the mushrooms into planks about 3/8-inches wide.